SriramJothiswaran/blog/_posts/2018-02-04-understand-blockchain-beginner-to-advanced.md

  With the invention of PC's similar computational capabilities were now housed both on the clients, as well as the servers.
 This gave rise to 'client-server' architecture, which supported the development of relational database systems.
 Massive data sets, which are housed on mainframes, could move onto a distributed architecture.
 This data could replicate from server to server, and subsets of the data could be accessed and processed on clients, and then, synced back to the server.

+As time went by, Internet and cloud architecture enabled global access using various devices.There are two major problems with cloud computing:

+(a) users don’t own their own data, and

+(b) remote servers are security holes.

+With a move away from cloud computing, decentralized systems like Bitcoin give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure.

+> give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure

 \_\_drafting\_\_